-3 Perhaps 4.5% of the Greek manuscripts omit "against you" (as in NIV, NASB, LB, TEV, etc.), which changes the meaning of the verse.
+2 Perhaps 4.5% of the Greek manuscripts omit "against you" (as in NIV, NASB, LB, TEV, etc.), which changes the meaning of the verse.

-Dear me, that could get 'old'!
+3 Dear me, that could get 'old'!
 But the Lord is emphatic; we must forgive!

-The manuscripts are evenly divided between 'had' and 'have'; I follow the best line of transmission.
+4 The manuscripts are evenly divided between 'had' and 'have'; I follow the best line of transmission.

-6 What kind of 'faith' might a mustard seed have?
+5 What kind of 'faith' might a mustard seed have?
 Albeit so small, it reacts without question to the climactic circumstances, and grows to remarkable proportions.
+Also, a seed must have the faith to 'die' (John 12:24).
 If we reacted similarly, without question, to the Holy Spirit's promptings, our spiritual 'climactic circumstances', we should indeed move mountains, literally.

-About 1.5% of the Greek manuscripts, of objectively inferior quality, omit "I guess not!" (as in NIV, NASB, LB, TEV, etc.).
+6 About 1.5% of the Greek manuscripts, of objectively inferior quality, omit "I guess not!" (as in NIV, NASB, LB, TEV, etc.).

-8 If we were really committed to the master's project, we would do more.
+7 If we were really committed to the master's project, we would do more.

-9 In all probability the priests would not have wanted to deal with a Samaritan, in any case, so the Lord just sends him on his way, relieving him of that duty.
+8 In all probability the priests would not have wanted to deal with a Samaritan, in any case, so the Lord just sends him on his way, relieving him of that duty.